We are Listening.

 Honestly, scientists do not yet know.
 We are studying this.

 What we do know is:

 There is a relationship between the executive functions that underlie learning and the cognitive-motor activities which engage these executive functions.
-Executive functions (including but not limited at attention, working memory, response inhibition, cognitive flexibility and self-regulation) have been shown to precede learning and academic achievement.
-Specifically, we study the effects of complex coordinative steady-beat movement on attention, working memory, response inhibition, cognitive flexibility and self-regulation.
+Executive functions (including but not limited to attention, working memory, response inhibition, cognitive flexibility, and self-regulation) have been shown to precede learning and academic achievement.
+Specifically, we study the effects of complex coordinative steady-beat movement on attention, working memory, response inhibition, cognitive flexibility, and self-regulation.

 More Relevant Research Findings